 Another town in the Ards is Portaferry.
 Visit the Mount Stewart House and Gardens.
 The magnificent 18th century house and gardens were the home of the marquees of Londonderry, The house is in wonderful condition and has retained most of its original plasterwork, marble nudes, and valuable paintings.
 Expect to be enthralled by nearly 90 acres of gardens and its unrivalled collection of rare and unusual plants.
 Other attractions include the amazing Dodo Terrace with its extraordinary menagerie of concrete statues, the beautiful lake, and the Temple of the Winds designed by James ‘Athenian’ Stuart in 1785.

 Take the ferry from Portaferry to Strangford, then continue to Dublin for overnight.
-Accommodations: Clyde Court Hotel or similar.
+Accommodations: Ballsbridge Hotel or similar.
 Breakfast provided.